 name: example-secret

-Instead of USERNAME and PASSWORD, the SECRET_ID property points to a Secrets Manager secret.
-Glue retrieves credentials at runtime, so rotating the secret automatically updates all jobs using this connection.
+Instead of USERNAME and PASSWORD properties, the SECRET_ID property points to a Secrets Manager secret containing credentials.
+Glue retrieves credentials at runtime, keeping them out of connection metadata.
+This extends the basic JDBC pattern with secure credential management.

 import * as pulumi from "@pulumi/pulumi";